ceramicnetwork/docs/docs/tools/glaze/development.md

 ### Example: using IDX models

-In this example, we will import and publish the datamodels defined by the [CIP-19 "Basic Profile"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-19/CIP-19.md), [CIP-21 "Crypto Accounts"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-21/CIP-21.md) and [CIP-23 "Also Known As"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-23/CIP-23.md) specifications.
+In this example, we will import and deploy the datamodels defined by the [CIP-19 "Basic Profile"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-19/CIP-19.md), [CIP-21 "Crypto Accounts"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-21/CIP-21.md) and [CIP-23 "Also Known As"](https://github.com/ceramicnetwork/CIP/blob/main/CIPs/CIP-23/CIP-23.md) specifications.

 First, we need to install these datamodels using npm: